 Diseases had a significant impact on some tribes, but there were factors limiting their spread during this period.
 Māori had small, low-density, dispersed populations, so infections tended to be localised.
 Only certain iwi had close contact with Europeans, with many having only peripheral contact.

 Between 1840 and 1891 disease and social and economic changes had serious negative effects on Māori health, and a significant impact on the population.

-Tribal dislocation from the traditional Māori environment was brought about by the land wars and the large-scale land confiscations that followed.
+Tribal dislocation from the traditional Māori environment was brought about by the New Zealand wars and the large-scale land confiscations that followed.
 There was widespread loss of land through purchase and the operation of the Native Land Court, and new patterns of land use and economic activity.
 Māori changed housing styles, water supplies, sanitation and diet.
 These affected standards of health, usually for the worse.

 Very large increases in the European population during this period meant Māori across the country were continuously exposed to new diseases.
 Many Māori children died in their first year of life, often from pneumonia and respiratory infections.
 In addition, many adults and older children suffered from epidemics of viral disease and typhoid fever, as well as from tuberculosis, a chronic disease that often ended fatally.
 Relatively high death rates combined with low birth rates saw a rapid decline in the Māori population betwen 1840 and 1878, with a slower decline from 1878 to 1891.
 Between 1840 and 1891 the Māori population may have halved.
 The population continued to decline until the century was nearly over